-George specialises in commercial litigation and arbitration with an emphasis on the following four areas: international commercial arbitration, financial services, construction law and professional liability claims (including disciplinary work).
+George specialises in commercial litigation and arbitration, with a particular focus on the following areas: (i) international commercial arbitration, (ii) offshore work, (iii) financial services, (iv) construction law and (v) professional liability claims (including professional disciplinary work).

 In addition, in 2012 George was named as one of ten ‘Stars of the Bar’ in a survey by Legal Week, having previously been named in the 2010 version as a ‘Highly Commended’ Junior.

 George is on the Executive Committee of COMBAR (the Commercial Bar Association) and was Chairman of Junior COMBAR from 2011 to 2013.